JuanOlaya/OOP/README.md

-# Game Development with p5.js.
-Chapter: Object-Oriented Programming (OOP)
+# Object-Oriented Programming (OOP) for Game Development with p5.js

 This repository is associated with the course: Object-Oriented Programming (OOP), which has been taught in the university [School of Arts and Letters](https://artesyletras.com.co/ingenieria-de-las-artes-digitales/) (Bogotá-Colombia) by Juan Olaya since the semester 2016.2 to the present.